gettyteam/doc/README.md

 # Welcome to getty documentation

+"This repository contains the documentation and website source for Getty.
+The content of this repository is licensed under MIT.
+The getty software itself is licensed under AGPLv3."

 # getty (λ)

 The platform tools for live streaming on Odysee.
 This includes overlays, tip alerts, chat, giveaway system, creator analytics and much more.
 Now integrated with **Wander Wallet** for login and encrypted data isolation with security tokens for your widgets and overlays.